-Crews put out fire at Pike Place Market
+Fire crews put out blaze at Pike Place Market

-Multiple engines responded to the downtown fire and traffic officials urged commuters to avoid the area.
+Multiple engines responded to the downtown fire.
 No injuries were reported.

 Fire crews battled a blaze at a Pike Place Market building in downtown Seattle Thursday afternoon.
 No one was injured.